TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-04-cd/description.md

 It's time to learn about our third file system related command.
 This one is called `cd` and it stands for "change directory".
 Like the name suggests, this will let us change which directory is our terminal's "present working directory".

-When you type `cd` into the terminal, and then you put the name of a directory after it your terminal will "move" or "change" to that new directory.
+When you type `cd` into the terminal, and then you put the name of a directory after it your terminal will move or "change" to that new directory.
 This means when you run `pwd` afterward, you'll see the new directory.

 Here's an example of using `cd` from Cedric's file system: